-The MA in Contemporary Art program from Sotheby's Institute of Art covers developments in contemporary art from around the world, concentrating on recent practices and on changing institutional structures.
+The MA in Contemporary Art program from Sotheby's Institute of Art covers developments in contemporary art from around the world, examining the most established and the more recent practice and institutional networks and structures.

-An intensive program of lectures by faculty members and guest speakers of international standing, guided visits to major London venues including Tate Modern and Frieze, small group seminars, workshops, and individual presentations, help students gain confidence in reflecting and speaking on all forms of contemporary art – from painting and sculpture to video and installation as well as the most recent web-based, collaborative, and multidisciplinary practices.
+An intensive program of lectures by faculty members and guest speakers of international standing, visits to major London venues including Tate Modern and Frieze, and small group seminars, workshops and student presentations, help students gain confidence in reflecting and speaking on all forms of contemporary art – from painting and sculpture to video and installation as well as the most recent web-based, collaborative, and multidisciplinary practices.

-The structure of the program allows students to concentrate their studies on a chosen field by selecting two elective units, either pursuing further specialization in contemporary art or undertaking options that will broaden their understanding of other areas of study, such as fine and decorative art and design, modern and contemporary Asian art, or art business.
-In Semester 3, students prepare and write their dissertations under the supervision of their tutors.
+The flexible structure of the Master’s program allows students to concentrate their studies on a chosen field by selecting two elective units, either pursuing further specialization in contemporary art or undertaking options that will broaden their understanding of other areas of study, such as fine and decorative art and design, modern and contemporary Asian art, or art business.
+In Semester 3 (MA-registered students only) prepare and write their dissertations under the supervision of their tutors.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Compare your wishlisted programmes with our new Comparison tool!

 Did you know you can compare your wishlisted programmes with our new Comparison tool?